GogollaLab/ballWheelSensor/README.md

 All scripts are set to print timestamped output, which will be output directly to the terminal in the above use-case.
 This enables easy over-network recording in a headless setup using SSH if desired.
-For local recording, the code can easily be adapted to write directly to a file or the output can be captured and recorded in terminal like this:
+For local recording, the code can be easily adapted to write directly to a file or the output can be captured and recorded in terminal like this (the following will record all sensor data to recording1.txt file):
 ```
 sudo python Time1.py >> recording1.txt
 ```